wcrd/docs-building-modelling/docs/Modelling Guidance/1. Constructing a Model/point_datatypes.md

 :subject a brick:point_class ;
     brick:datatype [
         brick:value qudt:data_type ;
-        brick:state qudt:Enumeration ; # This is optional; Only valid for Enumerated and Boolean datatypes ] .
+        brick:states :enum_1 ; # This is optional; Only valid for Enumerated and Boolean datatypes; :enum_1 a qudt:Enumeration
+    ] .
 ```